Summer Study Abroad

 Summer study abroad programs provide an opportunity to develop language skills in preparation for a semester abroad, or to have an abroad experience when an entire semester abroad is not possible due to competing academic, extracurricular, or personal interests.

 Summer courses abroad are “transfer courses” and students may apply a maximum of two summer course credits towards their Bates degree.
 This credit should be pre-approved through the Registrar’s Office.
+You may access the transfer credit policy and the transfer credit application form on the Registrar’s website.

 Many English language universities offer summer programs: